martindsq/iconicidad-lsu/README.md

-# Subjective Lexical Frequency in LSU
+# Iconicity Ratings in LSU

-_Subjective Lexical Frequency in LSU_ is a task that gathers subjective frequency ratings for 277 signs from the Uruguayan sign language (LSU).
+_Iconicity Ratings in LSU_ is a task that gathers iconicity ratings for 277 signs from the Uruguayan sign language (LSU).
 The task was programmed using [Django](https://www.djangoproject.com/), [Bootstrap](https://getbootstrap.com) and [jsPsych](https://www.jspsych.org), and can be run online or offline (it is configured to display a larger list of